Bala and Festiniog Railway: Blaenau Ffestiniog and Trawsfynydd Railway Society

 A separate volunteer society, the Blaenau Ffestiniog and Trawsfynydd Railway Society, kept a watching brief in the background to the Trawsfynydd Railway Company.
 After it lost its licence to clear the line, the Blaenau Ffestiniog and Trawsfynydd Railway Society stepped in with the goal of developing its own plans to restore the line in a manner acceptable to Network Rail and other stakeholders.

 A new interim committee was formed through co-opting existing committee members from the Trawsfynydd Railway Company.
 It held its first and only AGM on 3 February 2019 to discuss how to take the next steps towards restoring the line.
 Plans included changing the Society into the Bala and Ffestiniog Railway Heritage Trust.

 Bala and Festiniog Railway Heritage Trust

 The outcome of the AGM was to disband the existing Blaenau Ffestiniog and Trawsfynydd Railway Society and replace it with a limited company named the Bala and Festiniog Railway Heritage Trust.
 It would be run by an elected committee which had the mandate to preserve the history of the old line between Bala and Ffestiniog and to explore options of how to restore the line between Trawsfynydd and Ffestiniog to operational use.
 Members of the committee reiterated that this would involve much paperwork before any tangible progress was made on the physical infrastructure once an agreement is obtained from Network Rail.
+The company was shut down in 2023 due to lack of support.